 Purchase 6” x 9” yellow mailing envelopes and place them in a 2 or 3-ring binder.
 Soft plastic zip-up pencil cases that are made to go into a binder also work well.
 The exact size doesn’t really matter, as long as they are big and strong enough to contain notes and coins.

 The first envelope should be titled TITHING or DONATIONS and should have 10% written on it.
 Making this the first envelope will teach your child that giving money away to others in need comes before satisfying personal desires.
-Any nonprofit organization could qualify to be the recipient of this money and it works best if your child can make that choice (with your guidance of course).
-Allow them to decorate this envelope with images that represent the organization that will receive the money.
+Any nonprofit organisation could qualify to be the recipient of this money and it works best if your child can make that choice (with your guidance of course).
+Allow them to decorate this envelope with images that represent the organisation that will receive the money.

 The second envelope should be titled SPENDING or MAD MONEY and should be marked with 20%.
-Money in this envelope could be designated to be used anytime that the child wants to spend money, for example, when going on shopping trips with an adult or when the ice cream truck is in the neighborhood.
+Money in this envelope could be designated to be used anytime that the child wants to spend money, for example, when going on shopping trips with an adult or when the ice cream truck is in the neighbourhood.

 The third envelope should be titled SHORT TERM SAVINGS and should be marked with 40%.
 Money placed into this envelope can be designated for more expensive items the child would like to purchase within a year or two.
 Examples might be: a new toy, a game cartridge, a bicycle or even set aside as money to be spent on a school trip.
 Allow your child to draw or cut out a picture of the item he or she is saving for and put the price of this item on the envelope to act as the target amount.